Skip to main content Skip to Table of Contents

 3. The aria-hidden is set to "true".

-5. The image is inserted via CSS (e.g., using a background image).
+5. The image is inserted via CSS (i.e., a background image).

 Test Results

-If all of the above checks fail, then Baseline Test 6.2-DecorativeImage fails.
+If any of the above checks fail, then Baseline Test 6.B-DecorativeImage fails.

 Identify Content